wilbertcr/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

 `$./build_and_run.sh`

-**Important:** That script will be a while, I recommend you go get a coffe or do something else for a while.
+**Important:** That script will be a while, I recommend you go get a coffee or do something else for a while.
 It will build both the front end and back end, setting up and populating the database, creating documentation along the way.

 When you see this:
 ```